noobpoodle/Lampp-php-switcher/README.md

 The quite similar step copy php modules, is crudely handled at the end for update of conf (libphp#.so) with existing backed up to (libphp#.so_)

+The conf change you may make upgrading or downgrading versions is the 1 manual step for a module version
+This can't be helped, could be done by the script, but is a one digit change to httpd-xampp at /etc/extra

+Verify your       LoadModule php#_module modules/libphp#.so
+ version

 # Using lampp_switcher.sh
 sudo chmod +x, use as "./script param", by example, "sudo ./lampp_switcher.sh 7.0.1"